Harriette Moore: Early life

 Harriette Vyda Simms was born in West Palm Beach, Florida, on June 19, 1902, to David Ira Simms (a wood lathe worker) and Annie (Warren) Simms.
 Her sisters were Valerie and Mae, and her brothers were George, Arnold, Rupert, and David Jr. The family relocated to Mims, Florida.
 As a youth, Harriette spent summers working in Massillon, Ohio with her father.
-She attended the segregated Daytona Normal Industrial Institute in Daytona Beach, Florida.
+She attended the segregated Daytona Normal and Industrial School in Daytona Beach, Florida.
 She later graduated from Bethune-Cookman College, a historically black college in Daytona Beach, with an Associate of Arts degree in 1941 and a Bachelor of Science degree in 1950.

 Simms taught elementary school classes for many years in Merritt Island and Mims in Brevard County, and in Lake Park, Florida until her death.
 In Mims, she helped to cook lunch every day for the pupils.

 Simms met Harry Tyson Moore while she was teaching classes in Brevard County.
 He was then working as principal of the Titusville Colored School.
-They married on December 25, 1926 and had two daughters together: Annie Rosalea (known as Peaches, 1928–1972) and Juanita Evangeline (known as Evangeline, 1930–2015).
+They married on December 25, 1926, and had two daughters together: Annie Rosalea (known as Peaches, 1928–1972) and Juanita Evangeline (known as Evangeline, 1930–2015).